- Develop your plan

 Sell any shares of stock you have a loss in and/or you have decided not to transfer to members.

-Do a final reconciliation of your club records.
+Do a final audit of your club records.
 If you have sold stocks, make sure your bivio capital gains and losses report agrees with a realized gain/loss report you get from your broker.
+Without correct records, any payouts you determine from bivio will not be right.
+You do not want to find that out after you've made them.

 - Enter Withdrawals for All Members